Afghanistan Independence

 Updated

-Afghanistan Independence Facts & Quotes
+Afghanistan Independence facts

 • The Anglo-Afghan Treaty of 1919 concluded the 3rd Anglo-Afghan war and recognized Afghanistan's independence.
 It also guaranteed neutrality between Afghanistan and Britain.